 The practice had policies and procedures in place for child protection and safeguarding adults.
 This included contact details for the local authority's safeguarding team, social services and other agencies including the Care Quality Commission.
-Staff had completed safeguarding training and demonstrated to us their knowledge of how to recognise the signs and symptoms of abuse and neglect.
+Staff demonstrated to us their knowledge of how to recognise the signs of abuse and neglect.
 There was a documented reporting process available for staff to use if anyone made a disclosure to them.
 This included and identified the practice's safeguarding lead.